David Kramer (singer)

 David Kramer (/krɑ:mə/) (born on 27 June 1951) is a South African singer, songwriter, playwright, and director, notable for his musicals about the Coloured communities in the Cape, and for his early opposition to apartheid.

 Early life and education

 The Kramer family's surname was initially Karabelnik.
 It was changed to Kramer by his grandfather, who arrived in South Africa from Lithuania in 1899 and made a living as a salesman, walking from farm to farm selling goods.

 David Kramer was born in Worcester, South Africa, to a furniture merchant and a hairdresser, and spent his formative years in Worcester.
 He grew up listening to instruments such as a concertina, played by his grandfather and guitar, played by farm workers.
 While there, he had some music lessons with the classical composer Cromwell Everson.
 He played in a South African band named The Creeps in the 1960s, and then travelled to England in 1971 to study textile design at Leeds University on a bursary.

+Kramer is married to Renaye Kramer, whose family is from Worcester, South Africa, and of Jewish origin.
+The couple have known each other since childhood, both having grown up in Worcester.
+Renaye has played an active role in his work, including participating in the production of the Kramer–Petersen Songbook and the musical Ver In Die Wêreld Kittie.

 His brother, John Kramer, is an artist.